bozhenhhu/DefectSAM/README.md

 The history of the thermal data for flat-type specimens is [here](https://github.com/bozhenhhu/Deep-Learning-Models-for-Defect-Detection).
 We released more thermal data and artificial annotations in the Releases of this repository.

 ### License
-Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC)
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 ## Acknowledgements